Kunull/Writeups/docs/Pwn College/Web Security.md

 TZ={timezone} date
 ```

-From the above command, the shell set the environment variable `TZ` to our inserted argument and then executes the `date` command in that context.
+From the above command, the shell set the environment variable `TZ` to our provided value and then executes the `date` command in that context.

-We can provide `UTC` as the argument and see what output it provides.
+We can provide `UTC` as the value and see what output it provides.

 ```
 ## Request